-- 30.932 The victim must give one commodity card of his choice to the player who traded him this calamity.
-If that player already has eight cards he may still accept the card. - 30.933 If no one traded this calamity to the victim he must discard one commodity card of his choice. - (26.
-CITY SUPPORT CHECK) At this point the players will repeat step (26) and check for city support before continuing.
+30.931 The victim must give one commodity card of his choice to the player who traded him this calamity.
+If that player already has eight cards he may still accept the card.

+30.932 If no one traded this calamity to the victim he must discard one commodity card of his choice.